Best home gym equipment 2024: Tested and reviewed by our experts

 When buying the best home gym equipment, the main factors to consider are the type of workout, size, space and price.

-As far as workouts, if you prefer cardio, you may want to consider an exercise bike or a treadmill.
-If you want to engage in strength training, dumbbells, resistance bands, and kettlebells are popular pieces of home gym equipment.
-For full body workouts, a rowing machine or elliptical machine target multiple muscle groups and get your heart rate up.
+If you prefer cardio, you may want to consider an exercise bike or a treadmill.
+If you want to engage in strength training, then dumbbells, resistance bands, and kettlebells are popular home gym equipment.
+For full-body workouts, a rowing machine or elliptical targets multiple muscle groups and gets your heart rate up.

 Size is something to think about, as well, since you might not have a lot of space for home gym equipment.
 Consider machines that fold up and stow away and come with transport wheels.
-Resistance bands and ab rollers are two items that are small and portable and easily stored.
+Resistance bands and ab rollers are two items that are small, portable and easily stored.